istio/istio.io/content/docs/setup/consul/install/index.md

 [job](https://www.nomadproject.io/docs/job-specification/index.html) in
 Nomad, where the
 [service stanza](https://www.nomadproject.io/docs/job-specification/service.html)
 can be used to describe the desired properties of the control plane services.
+Some of these components may require additional install artifacts to be present in the Istio API server to function appropriately.

 ## Adding sidecars to service instances